 If you’re looking for a beautiful and underrated beach town in Italy, look no further than Polignano a Mare.
-With its dramatic cliffs, crystal-clear waters, and charming medieval center, this town has something for everyone.
+With its dramatic cliffs, crystal-clear waters, and charming medieval center, this town is the perfect gem for a weekend escape in Italy.
 Be sure to check out the town’s attractions, including its hidden beach, before you visit!

-It’s not a dream, and you can find this exact picture in the coastal city of Polignano a Mare Puglia, in Italy.
-Located on the Adriatic Sea, Polignano is south of Puglia’s capital city Bari.
-Bari is visited frequently by tourists, while Polignano and its sandy beaches are generally overlooked.
+It’s not a dream, and you can find this exact picture in the coastal city of Polignano a Mare in Puglia, Italy.
+Polignano is located on the Adriatic Sea, south of Puglia’s capital, Bari.
+Tourists visit Bari frequently, while Polignano and its sandy beaches are generally overlooked.

 But the real treasure in Polignano (aside from its amazing people) is its beach.
 In the summertime, you can find tourists and locals alike sprawled out on the rocky outcrop of this Italian beach.

-Polignano’s beach takes visitors back in time to a carefree existence, enclosed by decrepit structures and ancient cliffs.
+Polignano’s beach takes visitors back to a carefree existence, enclosed by decrepit structures and ancient cliffs.
 You can sunbathe, snorkel, or even cliff jump from this gorgeous location and charming town.

 When visiting Polignano a Mare, be sure to check out the town’s attractions.
 The town’s hidden beach is a must-see.
 The beach can be reached by climbing down the cliffs and is one of the most beautiful and underrated in Italy.